 If something changes in forthcoming months, for instance you find a better way to promote or advertise your business, then it is too late, you will still have to pay the yell.com services even if you don’t use them.
 Worse still if you can’t afford to pay yell.com they will take you to court and try to make you bankrupt.

 You are just a number to yell.com.
-Whilst they employ an army of highly paid salesmen, they have very few actual people whose job it is to promote your business.
+Whilst they employ an army of highly paid salesmen, they have very few actual people (if any at all) whose job it is to promote your business, most of any work or service is done by automated computer programs.

 Your account manager with yell.com will be the same salesman who talked you into signing the contract.
 It won’t be a professional who works with you regularly to promote your business so don’t expect to hear from him unless it is to sell you more services.